staltz/xstream/_includes/content.md

 #### Arguments:

-- `replace: Function` A function of type `(err) => Stream` that takes the error that occured on the input stream or on the previous replacement stream and returns a new stream.
+- `replace: Function` A function of type `(err) => Stream` that takes the error that occurred on the input stream or on the previous replacement stream and returns a new stream.
 The output stream will imitate the stream that this function returns.